NZMSA/2024-Phase-2/README.md

-# 2024 Phase 2
+# 2024 MSA-Phase 2

 Welcome to Phase 2 of the 2024 MSA programme!
-This year, Phase 2 will assess your technical skills and consists of the following component:
+This year, Phase 2 is designed to comprehensively assess your technical skills through two main components:

+1. Azure SQL module
+    - Start learning and understanding Azure SQL to gain essential database management skills.
+Complete the provided modules to enhance your data handling capabilities in cloud environments.

+2. Individual project

     - This repository represents the entire technical component of Phase 2, which will assess your technical skills
     - Complete this component individually using Phase 1 knowledge + the resources that the MSA team has provided in the folder for each stream